rust-lang/rust/doc/tutorial.md

 ~~~~

 Several differences from C stand out.
 Types do not come before, but
 after variable names (preceded by a colon).
-In local variables
+For local variables
-(introduced with `let`), they are optional, and will be inferred when
+(introduced with `let`), types are optional, and will be inferred when
 left off.
 Constructs like `while` and `if` do not require parentheses
 around the condition (though they allow them).
 Also, there's a
 tendency towards aggressive abbreviation in the keywords—`fn` for